straw-hat-team/javascript/packages/babel/babel-preset-base/README.md

 # @straw-hat/babel-preset-base

-A Babel configuration with good default for compiling libraries.
+A Babel configuration for compiling libraries.

 ## Get Started